apache/beam/website/README.md

 `$ ./gradlew :website:testWebsite`

-For more detailed description, please refer to [contribution guide](CONTRIBUTE.md).
+For a more detailed description, please refer to the [contribution guide](CONTRIBUTE.md).

 ## Deployment